Why Germany should urgently open up a path into the digital economy for career changers as well

 In view of the high demand for digital specialists, companies in Germany are also opening up to male and female applicant profiles outside the norm - and are thus joining a trend that is already further advanced in the UK and the USA.
 But: Diversity must be assessable.
 But what counts for us is motivation and the ability to achieve a steep learning curve in a short period of time, rather than grades and tested knowledge.
 It's not the formal degree that counts, but the ability: what he or she is able to implement in concrete terms.
 The assessment of actual work quality will be weighted more heavily than the fulfillment of formal criteria such as a degree.
 This "skill-based hiring" promotes diversity.
 Ernst & Young reported in the spring that it had been able to increase its diversity quota for new hires by 10 percent by means of this process, because the company was excluding too many talented and motivated lateral hires through high formal criteria.
 In the end, it is the actual skills of the employees that determine the economic success of a company more than their degrees.

 We support this trend because, in our eyes, it is also part of the solution if we want to deal constructively with the shortage of skilled workers.
 At our company, this thinking is reflected in the "digital journeyman's piece".
 A work sample that makes the willingness to learn visible in an impressively tangible way, the actual skill, the craft.
-Almost all of our graduates were able to find permanent jobs as web developers within the first month of completing the bootcamp.
+Almost all of our graduates were able to find careers as web developers with permanent jobs within the first month of completing the bootcamp.
 Our approach of harnessing new potential for the digital transformation in Germany, innovating education, and connecting closer to the job market will hopefully set a precedent and inspire many more people to follow suit.